-Lifei Yang1, Weihan Liu, Xin Yu, Meng Wu, Janice Reichert, Mitchell Ho
+Lifei Yang1, Weihan Liu1,2, Xin Yu1, Meng Wu1, Janice Reichert, Mitchell Ho

-1 The Chinese Antibody Society
+1 The Chinese Antibody Society,2The University of Chicago

 Abstract

 Facing COVID-19 pandemic as a global healthcare crisis, scientists worldwide are collaborating to develop prophylactic and therapeutic interventions against COVID-19.
 Antibody therapeutics hold enormous promise for treatment of COVID-19.
 Chinese Antibody Society, in collaboration with The Antibody Society, has been developing the “COVID-19 Therapeutic Antibody Tracker” (“Tracker”) to track the global antibody-based COVID-19 programs in preclinical and clinical development.
 All the data were collected from the public domain and cross-verified by volunteers.